sparkfun/SparkFun_LSM6DS3_Arduino_Library/README.md

 This is an arduino IDE library to control the LSM6DS3.
 It can be configured to use I2C or SPI with 2 instances per I2C channel or any number of SPI instances.
 The top-level driver, class LSM6DS3, contains an inner driver LSM6DS3Core, a settings struct, and float-based math functions for conversion from raw to meaningful numbers.

-This has been tested with Arduino Uno and Teensy 3.1 architectures.
+This has been tested with Arduino Uno, ESP32, ESP8266, and Teensy 3.1 architectures.

 Repository Contents
 -------------------